 Don’t be limited by your budget or impulsivity – learn how to plan well

-I read the Sydney Morning Herald article “Sydney’s Growing Divide: rich get fitter as poor get fatter”.
-What can we do to improve the health and wellbeing of Australians in all areas?
+I recently read the Sydney Morning Herald article “Sydney’s Growing Divide: the Rich Get Fitter as the Poor Get Fatter”.
+What can we do to improve the health and wellbeing of Australians regardless of their income?
 The article discusses not only the differences in Body Mass Index measures but also the lack of exercise.
 Professor Rosemary Calder, the director of the Australian Health Policy Collaboration, was quoted in the article saying that we are “a remarkably overweight population” and that this is becoming more apparent in our children.
 According to Professor Calder: “For obesity to be at such high levels among this young group, something is going very wrong.”

-Upon reflection, I thought it might be a good idea to revisit my eating habits and to start eating more vegetables again.
-Feeling very motivated, I marched into a local organic store – I thought to myself: not only I will eat vegetables but they will be locally produced, and organic.
+Upon reflection, I thought it might be a good idea to revisit my own eating habits and to start eating more vegetables again.
+Feeling very motivated, I marched into a local organic store – I thought to myself: not only will I eat vegetables but they will be locally produced and organic.

-As I walked in I was thinking about all the potential ingredients in my salad: ok, avocado, tomato, cucumber… and suddenly I saw a sign “6.95 AUD Each, Organic Certified Avocados”.
-I look at the nearby tomatoes and they were priced at 14.95 per kilo.
+As I walked in, I was thinking about all the potential ingredients in my salad: OK, avocado, tomato, cucumber… and suddenly I saw a sign “6.95 AUD Each, Organic Certified Avocados”.
+I took a look at the nearby tomatoes and they were priced at 14.95 per kilo.
 It’s hard not to think about the money when just one ingredient of your meal costs 7 bucks.
 So, of course, it makes sense that many people will choose the Thai place two doors down, where for 10 bucks you can buy a main, a drink and two spring rolls.

-So here is the dilemma running through my mind: I kind of want to be healthy but it is true I might have to pay a bit more.
+So, here is the dilemma running through my mind: I kind of want to be healthy but it is true that I might have to pay a bit more.
 I might have to make it myself.
 It might be a long time before I feel as strong and powerful as Popeye.
-It cost less to have yummy Thai takeaway.
-If you ever find yourself in this situation, and you love your Thai meals and struggle with your healthy diet, there is a high likelihood that you will convince yourself that one more takeaway is okay and tomorrow you will eat healthily.
+It costs less to have yummy Thai takeaway.
+If you ever find yourself in this situation, and you love your Thai meals and struggle with your healthy diet, there is a high likelihood that you will convince yourself that one more takeaway is okay and tomorrow you will eat healthy.

 That is the problem!
 We simply don’t plan well.
-If you don’t plan well on the day all fruits and vegetables are going to be more expensive, and then you might not be in a mood to prepare your meal, and then you might feel okay, maybe today I don’t have to worry about my diet and then you decide tomorrow I will be good and start the health kick, and then you order pizza.
+If you don’t plan well, on the day all fruits and vegetables are going to be more expensive and you might not be in a mood to prepare your meal.
+As a result, you might feel “Okay, maybe today I don’t have to worry about my diet” and decide that tomorrow you’ll be good and start the health kick.
+But then you order pizza.